Delsbo

 Delsbo (/sv/) is a locality in Hudiksvall Municipality, Gävleborg County, Sweden, with 2,192 inhabitants in 2010.
 It is situated some 25 kilometers west of Hudiksvall, in the vicinity of the two lakes of Dellen.
-The town is known for its assembly of musicians at Delsbo Ancient Farm (Delsbo Forngård) every year.
+The town is known for its assembly of musicians at Delsbo Heritage Centre (Delsbo Forngård) every year.

 Villages

 Research conducted in 2005 revealed that Delsbo has the highest density of villages in Sweden.
 Approximately 104 different villages are scattered around the Delsbo community, among them the villages Ava, Johannesberg, Loppet, Långbacka, Norrberg, Norrväna, Oppsjö, Sannäs, Stenbo, Vitterarv and Västanäng.
 A local newspaper-reporter described Delsbo as a place with "a village behind every tree".
 The population of the Delsbo villages range from one person to a couple of hundred.

 Climate

 Delsbo has a humid continental climate (Dfb).
 Summers are very warm for the northerly latitude in combination with quite moderate winters, that still retains larger seasonal differences than nearby Hudiksvall.